John Hempel

-John Paul Hempel (Salt Lake City, Utah, October 14, 1935 ─ Rice Lake, Wisconsin, January 13, 2022) was an American mathematician specialising in geometric topology, in particular the topology of 3-manifolds and associated algebraic problems, mainly in group theory.
+John Paul Hempel (October 14, 1935 – January 13, 2022) was an American mathematician specialising in geometric topology.

 Early life and career

 Hempel was born in Salt Lake City, Utah.
 In 1957 he graduated from the University of Utah with a degree in mathematics.
 In 1962, he defended his thesis at the University of Wisconsin-Madison, under the supervision of R. H. Bing.
 He was a professor at Rice University until the time of his death.

-He was married to Edith, whom he married on September 1, 1965, in Houston, Texas.
-He had 1 son and 3 grandchildren.

-Outside of mathematics, Hempel was a nature enthusiast.
-As a child he was adventurous, and taught himself to mountain bike.
-He was also fascinated by camping, climbing, skiing and boating.
-In addition, he knew how to play the piano.
 In 2013, Hempel was elected a fellow of the American Mathematical Society.

-Hempel showed that the fundamental groups of 2 manifolds are residually finite.
+Research

 He also introduced the study of the curve complex into 3-manifold topology.

-Hempel wrote a book called 3-manifolds in 1976.
-His research was in topology.
+Hempel wrote a book about 3-manifolds in 1976.

+Personal life

+He was married to Edith, whom he married on September 1, 1965, in Houston, Texas; they had one son.